sebjshaw/Deloton-Project/README.md

 ## Ways to Contribute

 1. Clone repo and create a new branch: ```bash $ git checkout https://github.com/alichtman/stronghold -b name_for_new_branch```
+2. Make changes and test
+3. Submit Pull Request with comprehensive description of changes

 ## Legacy Contributions